Join hundreds of clinics and acquire new patients from abroad. Please fill out the form and we will get back to you within 2 days.

 The price of a mini gastric bypass in Poland is around 50% of the UK cost.
 Depending on the surgeon and venue most procedures cost between £5000-£6000.
 Doctors will usually prepare a special quotation for each patient.

-Like Poland, medical staff are generally well-trained, although, as with all foreign doctors and venues, it is advisable to double check their credentials with an agency like Clinic Hunter.
+Like Poland, medical staff is generally well-trained, although, as with all foreign doctors and venues, it is advisable to double-check their credentials with an agency like Clinic Hunter.
 Clinics are clean and modern with up-to-date equipment.
-Surgeons tend to be specialists in the particular procedure that they offer.
+Surgeons tend to be specialists in a particular procedure that they offer.